coder-lgtm/docker-k8s/README.md

 #### 1. Clone this repo
 ```
-git clone git@github.com:coder-lgtm/docker-k8s.git
+$ git clone git@github.com:coder-lgtm/docker-k8s.git
 ```
 ```
-cd docker-k8s
+$ cd docker-k8s
 ```

 #### 2. Install Homebrew
 ```
-./tools/brew_installation.sh
+$ ./tools/brew_installation.sh
+$ brew update
 ```

 #### 3. Install Python
 ```
-brew install python
+$ brew install python
 ```

 #### 4. Install Pip
 ```
-sudo easy_install pip
+$ sudo easy_install pip
 ```

 #### 5. Install dependency packages Flask and Requests
 ```
-sudo pip install flask
+$ sudo pip install flask
-pip install requests
+$ pip install requests
 ```

-### Launch your Web Applications!
+### Launch Your Web Applications!

-5. Launch your Hello World Web Application
+#### 5. Launch your Hello World web application

-Make sure you are in the repo directory and run the following command:
 ```
-python ./app/helloworld/hello_world.py
+$ python ./app/helloworld/hello_world.py
 ```

-Go to your browser and go to the below URL:
+Point your browser to the below URL:
 ```
 http://localhost:5000/
 ```

-The response should say:
+The expected response is:
 ```
 Hello World!
 ```

-6. Launch your Weather API Web Application
+#### 6. Launch your Weather API web application

-Make sure you are in the repo directory and run the following command:
 ```
-python ./app/weathervane/weather_vane.py
+$ python ./app/weathervane/weather_vane.py
 ```

-Go to your browser and go to the below URL, using the zip code of your choice (we are using the zip code for Redwood City, California):
+Point your browser to the below URL, using the zip code of your choice (we are using the zip code for Redwood City, California):
 ```
 http://localhost:5000/weather?zip=94065
 ```

-The response should look like the below (it may be unformatted):
+The expected response is something like the below (it may be unformatted):
 ```
 {
   "current": {